 Need-Based Aid at Quinnipiac University

-We’ve discussed Quinnipiac University scholarships, and that should cover the majority of the cost of attendance.
+We’ve discussed Quinnipiac University scholarships, and that should cover the majority of your college expenses.
 Now, let’s discuss the need-based aid that will cover the remaining fees.
 Please keep in mind that international students cannot apply for need-based aid.

 To apply, you will need to fill out the FAFSA.
 This is the only document that is required to apply for financial aid in Quinnipiac.
 If you are familiar with financial aid, some universities require you to fill out the CSS Profile, but Quinnipiac does not require it.